Tanvirul-swe/ui_guard/README.md

 - Show settings only to admins
 - Render upgrade buttons for guests
 - Show/hide widgets based on subscription level
+- Schedule-based UI control like a cron job style

 `ui_guard` lets you do this easily and declaratively — using only Dart.